clecap/sector-coop/testchain/README.md

 Open `truffle.js` with your favorite text editor and replace the value of the from field with one of the addresses that were granted initial funds via the genesis block.

 Next to deploy the contract, the account must either be unlocked or truffle must be provided with the password.
 Here we will just unlock the account.
-In the first terminal that is currently running the chain, execute and provide the passphrase for that address
+In terminal B execute and provide the passphrase for that address
 ```
 personal.unlockAccount("<address of the account>")
 ```
 The address must be the same as the one used in the from field in truffle.js.
 Also omit the 0x at the beginning of the address.

-Back to the second console, run
+Back to terminal T, run
 ```
 truffle migrate --network 2020
 ```
 This deploys the contracts on the chain.
-You should see the miner producing a few more blocks in the first console.
+You should see the miner producing a few more blocks in terminal B.
-After the truffle migration the second console shows some information for two contract deployments `Migrations` and `SecTor`.
-We care only about the second the`SecTor` contract.
+After the truffle migration, terminal T shows some information for two contract deployments `Migrations` and `SecTor`.
+We care only about the second, the`SecTor` contract.
 The output shows among other things a contract address, note down this address.

 ## Redeploying
 After making changes the contract needs to be redeployed to the chain.
-So again run
+So again run in terminal T
 ```
 truffle compile
 ```
 until the compiler accepts your changes.
-Then unlock the account again
+Then unlock the account again in terminal B
 ```
 personal.unlockAccount("<address of the account>")
 ```
-and then migrate
+and then migrate in terminal T
 ```
 truffle migrate --network 2020
 ```